 The shortest trail in all of Bon Echo Provincial Park quickly let us to a shallow channel where the waters of upper and lower Mazinaw Lake meet – and the cliff face of Mazinaw Rock less than 100 feet away.

-From this vantage point, the cliff face is so immense that it completely filled my field of vision and I could only capture these images with a 8.4mm lens - actually a 14mm with a wide angle converter.
+From this vantage point, the cliff face is so immense that it completely fills the field of vision!

 We found an incredible view of #MazinawRock when we walked down to the beach, near the ferry dock.
 Even from across the lake, we couldn’t help but marvel at its impressive size.

 The 100-meter (330foot) tall rock extends along 1.5 km of Mazinaw Lake’s shoreline and dominates the view with its majestic presence.
 Much of the cliff face is below water level, going straight down 245m (804 feet) at the lake’s deepest.

 The Visitor Center

 One of the original rental cottages from the Bon Echo Inn, Dollywood, houses the Visitor Center where you can learn about the Inn’s construction in 1899, the various owners, the inn’s closure in 1928 to its end in 1936 when it was struck by lightning.
 The resulting fire left nothing behind but ash, memories, and the old dinner bell that called guests to in for the evening meal, which now resides in the Visitor Center.

 Exhibits in the old building take visitors back through the history of immigrating settlers in the area, from loggers to maple producers and miners.